-I’m not going to claim this is an everyday dessert but oh my, everybody should experience it at least once a year.
+I’m not going to claim that raspberry champagne sorbet is an everyday dessert but oh my, everybody should experience it at least once a year.
 And come to think of it, with just 3 ingredients there’s no excuse to miss out.
 Sorbet is a healthy-ish indulgence, especially when you enjoy it in small amounts like this.
 So instead of your next champagne cocktail, why not treat yourself to a truly special sorbet.

 The 3 ingredients you’ll need to make raspberry champagne sorbet